Write using plain English (plain language)

 • words listed on the GOV.UK words to avoid list

-Plain English and easy read language
+Plain English verses easy read language

 Measuring readability

-Always test your content with real users too.
+Always test content with real users.

 Flesch-Kincaid Reading Ease score